silly-lily/HTB-Machines/StartingPoint/Tier1/Responder/README.md

 # Responder

-Responder is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on remote file inclusion vulnerabilities, login credential theft, and weak credentials using Responder, John the Ripper, and Evil-WinRM.
+Responder is a very easy windows machine on Hack The Box Starting Point Tier 1 that focuses on remote file inclusion vulnerabilities, login credential theft, and weak credentials using Responder, John the Ripper, and Evil-WinRM.

 ## Task 1